nickarini/planthealth/python/README.md

 This will write the raw images to the output dir with the filenames as the datetime of capture

-Stats will be written to the outputstats.csv file.
+Stats will be written to the defined outputstats file.